kikkia/Vinny/docs/Subscriptions.md

 * More coming (Always open to suggestions)

 ## How to use
-To setup a subscription you need to use the command coresponding to the source of the content.
+To setup a subscription you need to use the command corresponding to the source of the content.
 E.G `~subscribetwitter` or `~subscribechan`.
 Vinny will walk you through the setup from there.

 ## Limitations
 Since Vinny utilizes RSS feeds to get data, we respect the source sites and do not spam them constantly to get updates.
 This means that as more people setup unique subscriptions the more checks we have to do.